Social stratification is the categorization of society into a hierarchy based upon group identification.

 3. Race and Ethnic Discrimination

-Discrimination against people based on their race and ethnicity has long been a systemic issue in society.
+Discrimination against people based on their race and ethnicity has long been a systemic issue in society, manifesting as institutional racism.

-People can often be placed into a category in people’s minds based on their appearance.
+People can often be placed into a social category of race in people’s minds based on their appearance.
 If a person appears to be from an identifiable race or ethnicity, they become categorized instantly, and they face an uphill battle trying to break through the stereotypes on people’s minds.

 Generally, a person from a minority racial or ethnic group would face discrimination from the group that is in the majority and, generally, holds more power.
 Exceptions exist for societies where the minority holds power, including apartheid in South Africa.